joshua-tb/professional-examples/README.md

 ## check-redirects

-Loops through provided /24 network range and hits endpoints on HTTP and records any HTTP to HTTPS redirects.
+Loops through provided /24 network range hitting endpoints on HTTP and records any redirects.
 Originally used to determine if any public HTTP load balancer IPs were misconfigured and did not contain a 443 redirect.
 Boo, hiss, HTTP bad!